Jonny-exe/binary-fractions/binary_fractions/README.md

 **Arguments**:

 - `value` _str_ - binary string representation of number
-- `length` _int_ - the length of the returned number. -1 is don't care.
+- `length` _int_ - the length of the returned number.
+  -1 is the minimum amount of bits required.
+  0 and negatives numbers, except -1, are not allowed.
+  Length includes the possible decimal point.
+  Example of length 3 is: '1.1'

 **Returns**: